-swift package generate-xcodeproj to generate an Xcode project for the library, App Store will reject any apps that pull in the library with Carthage.
+swift package generate-xcodeproj to generate an Xcode project for a SPM package, App Store will reject any apps that adds this library with Carthage.
 This post will show you how to make App Store submission work.

-In this post, I’ll show you how to restore the network configuration in Catalina (beta 5), if it suddenly stops working.
+In this post, I’ll show how to restore the network configuration in macOS Catalina beta 5, if it suddenly stops working.
 It happened to me and the solution was to just delete a couple of files.

 For years, I’ve been struggling with combining generics and protocols in Swift.
 In this post, I’ll describe how I finally made sense of it all.

 I really love the Swift type system and its extension model.
 You have to use it with care, but combined with careful system design, they give you a lot of power.
 In this short post, I discuss how to keep your extensions from being exposed everywhere.

 This is a short note to self about how to use